donnemartin/haxor-news/README.md

 ## Windows Support

-`haxor-news` has been tested on Windows 7 and Windows 10.
+`haxor-news` has been tested on Windows 10.

+Pager support on Windows is more limited as discussed in the following [ticket](https://github.com/donnemartin/haxor-news/issues/16).
+Users can direct output to a pager with the `| more` command:

+    $ hn view 1 -c | more

+On Windows, the `.haxornewsconfig` file can be found in `%userprofile%`.
+For example:

+    C:\Users\dmartin\.sawsrc

 Although you can use the standard Windows command prompt, you'll probably have a better experience with either [cmder](https://github.com/cmderdev/cmder) or [conemu](https://github.com/Maximus5/ConEmu).